fp-ts/core/guides/Option.md

 console.log(pipe(none(), getOrThrow()); // throws new Error("getOrThrow called on a None")
 ```

-An alternative more safe is that of doing [pattern matching](https://github.com/gvergnaud/ts-pattern#what-is-pattern-matching) on the `Option`.
+A more safe alternative is [pattern matching](https://github.com/gvergnaud/ts-pattern#what-is-pattern-matching) on the `Option`.

-The `match` function allows us to match on the `None` and `Some` cases of an `Option` value and provide different actions for each.
+The `match` function allows you to match on the `None` and `Some` cases of an `Option` value and provide different actions for each.

 For example we can use the `match` function to handle the `Option` value returned by `parseNumber` and decide what to do based on whether it's a `None` or a `Some`.